Nova-o1z/hello-world/README.md

 # hello-world
 This repository is for practicing GitHub Flow.
-I like music and photography and took this course because I was curious about coding.
+I like music and photography

 Why did you take this course and what are you hoping to get out of it?